Ajo Unified School District

 Does your school offer breakfast and lunch?

 Yes!
 We operate an excellent nutrition program.
 Our cafeteria serves breakfast and lunch every school day for a reasonable price.
-We also participate in the federal free and reduced price lunch program for those who qualify.
+We also participate in the federal free and reduced-price lunch program for those who qualify.
 For more information or to apply for free/reduced meals, please visit our Food Services page.

 High School students may enjoy limited off-campus lunch privileges.
 Students can lose this privilege, individually or collectively, if there are excessive tardies or absences after lunch or if litter from off-campus lunch becomes a problem.